Stocks, Bonds, Bills and Inflation and Gold

 A constant slope on this logarithmic graph represents an approximately constant annual percentage growth.
 By the nature of logarithmic graphs, a dip or gain on this graph of a certain height represents the same percentage change whether it happened in the 1920’s or the 2000’s.
 Any dip or gain visible on this graph is actually large since a logarithmic scale tends to make even large percentage changes look small.

-This graph reveals that large cap stocks (the blue line) were much more volatile than bonds, particularly from 1926 – 1932, the mid 70’s and in the 2000’s to date.
+This graph reveals that large cap stocks (the blue line) were much more volatile than bonds, particularly from 1926 – 1932, the mid 70’s and in the first decade of the 2000’s.
 Again, remember that the graphs show real returns, adjusted for inflation.
 It is interesting that the big stock market crash in 1987 is not apparent on this graph.
 The reason for that is the fact that the graph here shows only year-end figures.
 The big crash in 1987 was actually an event that happened within the year as stocks soared until October that year and then crashed.
 On a calendar year basis U.S. large cap stocks were actually up slightly in 1987.

 Long Treasury Bonds (the red line) look like the place to be in the 1926 – 1945 period.
 Stocks beat out Bonds in the end but it was a rough ride indeed.
 The stock index returned 291% after inflation in the 20 year period while the Treasury bond index returned 148% and Treasury bills eked out 22%.
 Gold gained 78% in real terms.
 The gain in Gold was due to a U.S. devaluation of the dollar from 1/20th of an ounce of Gold to 1/35th of an ounce of Gold in 1934.
 A paper dollar in a safe or under a mattress gained in value during the depression due to deflation and ended up losing just 1.5% in purchasing power over these 20 years.
 (And that was despite the devaluation in terms of Gold which apparently had no impact on inflation inside the United States).